svm-suite/svm-suite.github.io/README.md

 To see initial examples of using consoles, please refer to the [router.svm](#1-router-svm) section.

-When a console service is running, it is possible to change its prompt label by sending it an `prompt` message like in the following example:
+When a console service is running, it is possible to change its prompt label by sending it a `prompt` message like in the following example:

     ...
     (